-Mike Gruwell is a professional Atlanta-area drummer available for your drum tracking session.
-With more than 35 years experience, Mike is well versed in a wide range of music including jazz, funk, rock, punk, world and percussion.
+Mike Gruwell is an Atlanta-area drummer available for your drum tracking session.
+With more than 35 years behind the kit, Mike is well versed in a wide range of music including jazz, funk, rock, punk, world and percussion.
 Mike has a full home recording studio with a wide-range of drums, percussion and mics.

 I am well versed in a wide range of music originally rooted in big band jazz and funk rock.
 I was previously based out of Seattle, and worked my way through original punk bands, jazz combos and churches in '80s.
 In the '90s I was a member of several original rock and funk bands until moving to Georgia in 1997.
-Since 2015, I have focused on recording out of my home studio, GTown Studio, as well as serving local churches behind the kit.
+Since 2015, I have focused on recording out of my home studio, GTown Studio, as well as being the drummer for Red Hot Empty.

 My focus is on making your song sound the best it can with the additional drum set supporting role.
 I will get the feel, style and sound you need from the drums to help finish your song!
-My most recent tracking work is for the rock group Wanus, out of Atlanta.
-See more info on my past and current work on my MikesDrumTracking.com.
+Most recently I've written, recorded and released my own album as well as tracking work is for the rock group Wanus, and my own band, Red Hot Empty.
+See more info on my past and current work on OneDrummerDrumming.com.

 ReviewsEndorse One Drummer Drumming